Florida Carpenter Ant

 Biology of Florida Carpenter Ants

 The Florida Carpenter Ant thrives in warm, humid environments, nesting in damp or decaying wood, attics, wall voids, and outdoor structures.
 Unlike termites, they do not eat wood but hollow it out to create tunnels for their colonies.
 These ants are most active at night, foraging for sweets, proteins, and other food sources around homes.
+Florida Carpenter Ant colonies will have only one queen, but will make over a dozen nearby satellite nests.
+Often the main nest will be in a nearby tree but we will find several satellite nests in the customer’s home.
 Colonies can grow into the thousands, with winged reproductives swarming in spring and summer, often invading homes.
 Professional pest control in South Florida is essential to eliminate nests and prevent structural damage caused by these invasive ants.

 Behaviors, Dangers and Habits of Florida Carpenter Ants

-5 Ways To Prevent Florida Carpenter Ants in Your Home
+5 Ways To Prevent Florida Carpenter Ants in Your Yard

 Eliminate Moisture and Rotting Wood

 Florida Carpenter Ants prefer damp, decaying wood for nesting.
-Fix leaks, improve ventilation in attics and crawl spaces, and remove rotting wood around your home to reduce nesting sites.
+Fix leaks, improve ventilation in attics and crawl spaces, and remove rotting wood around your home.

 Seal Entry Points